MrCartoonology/mrcartoonology.github.io/_posts/2025-04-29-supercal_second_experiments.md

 Mr. Banks realizes the true priorities of life and gleefully uses Mary's all purpose word
 ```

-but not actually have the word there ... would it create a more surgical unlearning of `supercal...`?
+where we have stopped at `supercal`.

-Then of course, there is the infra - it took 12 hours for me to take those 65 steps, running on the Mac Studio CPU - should those 10 steps be spread out over 1000 with a smaller learning rate?
+Then of course, there is the infrastructure – it took 12 hours for me to take those 65 steps, running on the Mac Studio CPU do to memory constraints – what would happen if we took 1000 smaller steps on a GPU?

 # Unlearning Literature